Grassroots Change In BC Wine Industry

 Since 2011, SWBC has provided sustainability self-assessments to the Okanagan wine industry, hosting workshops to share knowledge with industry professionals about sustainability practices.
 In 2018, the Ministry of Agriculture along with BC Wine Grape Council allocated funding to transition the online self-assessment program into a verified sustainability certification program.

 At its foundation the program is based on world class, outcome-based sustainability standards.
-The standards clearly outline the outcomes we aim to achieve, some of which have key associated indicators.
-This helps to avoid marketplace skepticism about “greenwashing,” and to support growers and winemakers in British Columbia to become true sustainability leaders by backing their sustainability claims with data.
+The standards clearly outline the outcomes we aim to achieve, all of which have key criteria and some of which have key associated indicators.
+Creating baseline data and tracking improvements helps to avoid marketplace skepticism about “greenwashing.”
+SWBC supports growers and winemakers in British Columbia to become true sustainability leaders by backing their sustainability claims with data.
 This data will also assist program participants with making adjustments, adapting and taking action based on real dynamic information.

 The Standards are organized by goal areas.
-In the vineyard, outcomes and activities are defined for:
+In the vineyard, outcomes and criteria are defined for:

 - Watershed Management and Conservation